-Item Description A Integrated Web Camera For video conferencing or taking pictures.
-The CyberLink YouCam webcam application can be launched by double- clicking its icon from the Windows® desktop. В Keyboard Standard QWERTY key layout (models purchased may be shipped with country-specific keyboard layouts). С Touchpad Works like a standard computer mouse.
+Item Description A Integrated Camera (For specific models only) For video conferencing or taking pictures.
+The CyberLink YouCam webcam application can be launched by double-clicking its icon from the Windows® desktop. В Array Mic For voice conferencing and voice recording. С LCD Panel The notebook comes with a high resolution colour LCD display.
+D Speakers Provides sound for your multimedia presentations or listening pleasure.
+E Keyboard Standard Qwerty - key layout (models purchased may be shipped with country specific keyboard layouts).
+F Touchpad Works like a standard computer mouse.
 Simply move your fingertip over the touchpad to control the position of the cursor.

-D LED Panel A panel of several LEDs which indicate various system conditions.
-For more information, please refer to: Introducing Your NEC VERSA → LED Behaviour.
-Page 15 E Power Button with LED Indicator Press the button to switch on/off the notebook.
-Also has an LED to indicate its status (refer to the section on "LED Behaviour").
+Item Description G LEDs A panel of several LEDs which indicate various system conditions.
+For more information, please refer to: Introducing Your Page NEC VERSA → LED Behaviour.
+14 Н ECO Button Press the button to change the notebook into power saving mode.
+I YouCam Launch Button Press the button to launch the Cyberlink YouCam application.
+The Cyberlink Youcam allows the end user to incorporate dynamic effects to live-instant message conversations.
+J WIFI/ Bluetooth® wireless technology Button Press to enable/disable WIFI/ Bluetooth® wireless technology.
+K LEDs A panel of several LEDs which indicate various system conditions.
+For more information, please refer to: Introducing Your Page NEC VERSA → LED Behaviour.
+14 L Power Button with LED Press the button to power on / off the system.